reach-sh/reach-lang/reach-ide/README.md

 # Reach IDE

-IDE for the Reach DApp programming language.
+IDE support for the Reach DApp programming language.

-This project implements a Reach language server and a VS Code extension with language client.
+This project implements a Reach language server and a VS Code extension with language client to help with writing Reach programs that can be deployed onto Ethereum.

 ## Features